 Book hotels in advance

-If you plan a week up to three-week road trip, plan your accommodations.
+If you plan a week up to a three-week road trip, plan your accommodations.
 Book all nights in advance.
-Usually, prices are higher if you book late.
-So, booking in advance you will save money and time to look for accommodation if it turns out that everything in the area is busy.
+Usually, prices are higher if you book late, especially in a peak season.
+So, booking in advance you will save money and time looking for accommodation if it turns out that everything in the area is busy.
 What’s more, you will minimize stress.
 Finally, will optimize the travel route.
-We use hotels.com, but it’s also a great idea to check offers on TripAdvisor or booking.com.
+We use booking.com as for us it’s the best tool for accommodation.

 Book campgrounds in advance